wkh237/react-native-fetch-blob/README.md

 **Grant Access Permission for Android 6.0**

 Beginning in Android 6.0 (API level 23), users grant permissions to apps while the app is running, not when they install the app.
-So adding permissions in `AndroidManifest.xml` won't work f Android 6.0 devices.
-To grant permissions in runtime, you might use modules like [react-native-android-permissions](https://github.com/lucasferreira/react-native-android-permissions).
+So adding permissions in `AndroidManifest.xml` won't work for Android 6.0+ devices.
+To grant permissions in runtime, you might use [PermissionAndroid API](https://facebook.github.io/react-native/docs/permissionsandroid.html).

 ## Usage